 So what is it?
-Cabbage, carrots, potatoes, chick peas and onions stewed together with various nourishing meaty treats – chorizo, tocino (don’t ask), black pudding, ham and chicken.
-Spanish Irish stew if you will.
+Cabbage, carrots, potatoes, chickpeas, and onions stewed together with various nourishing meaty treats – chorizo, tocino (don’t ask), black pudding, ham, and chicken.

-Eating cocido involves some ceremony so here comes the fun part.
-First they bring you a bowl of cooked vermicelli pasta, then the water everything has been stewed in is poured on top.
-And there you have your first course – soup.
-Once you polish that off, the veggies and meat are tipped out onto your plate – they have been kept warm in the dinky lidded earthenware pot that everything was cooked in.
+Eating cocido involves some ceremony, so here comes the fun part.
+First they bring you a bowl of cooked noodles, then the water everything has been stewed in is poured on top: first course – soup.
+That finished, the veggies and meat are tipped out onto your plate – they have been kept warm in the dinky lidded earthenware pot that everything was cooked in.
 It’s a lot of food, so come hungry.

-There many other great Spanish mainstays to have at Casa Alvarez if cocido doesn’t appeal; top tip – Sunday is the best day for spotting locals, and you can visit Connor’s spot The Rastro before lunch to work up your appetite.
+There are many other great Spanish mainstays at Casa Alvarez if cocido doesn’t appeal; top tip – Sunday is the best day for spotting locals.